manospits/Phenesthe/docs/docs/documentation/stream.markdown

 Stream processing here will stop when the pipe is closed (by force) or an EOF is read.

-### Complete example on a file stream
+### Example on a file stream
-Therefore to use _Phenesthe_ for stream processing the following steps must be taken.
+In order to use _Phenesthe_ for stream processing the following steps must be taken.

 1. **Initial setup:** load _Phenesthe_, definitions of phenomena and any static information.
 ```prolog